John A. Lally Athletics Complex: 1980s and the opening of Carrier Dome

 After 1980 season, Syracuse basketball started playing their games in the newly constructed Carrier Dome, now known as JMA Wireless Dome, and Manley field house was relegated to a secondary stadium status.
 On February 13, 1980, the Georgetown Hoyas men's basketball team defeated No. 2 Syracuse 52-50 in the final game played in Manley.
 After the victory, Georgetown head coach John Thompson Jr. said that "Manley Field House is officially closed".
 With basketball out of Manley Field House, the arena was converted into an indoor practice facility for football and men's and women's lacrosse.

 1990s

 In the 1990s, Syracuse University developed a new football wing on Manley.
-The football world was a large complex with a Hall of Fame Gallery at its center.
-The facility was designed by a Syracuse alumni and architect Lawrence C. Apgar.
+The football facility was a large complex with a Hall of Fame Gallery at its center.
+The facility was designed by architect Lawrence C. Apgar, a Syracuse alumnus.

 Due to the climate of Syracuse, the University had lost a recruiting edge to other schools with newer football facilities.
 The field house was retrofitted with FieldTurf and provided practice space for outdoor teams, which usually fight for space (usually only half of a field) in the Carrier Dome in late winter/early spring when the basketball court is still set up.
 Full glass windows were installed and seating was removed, creating room for nearly a full-sized football field.